Boost Adoption with Inbox

 Adoption and ROI

-So what does adoption have to do with Inbox?
-Well, Inbox just happens to be one of the very best ways to get your reps using Salesforce.
-The magic lies in the fact that Inbox brings Salesforce to where your reps already are: in their email inbox.
-They stay where they’re comfy, get to know Salesforce, see the power it brings, and begin to see it as one of their key sales tools.
-Pair that with the productivity gains, and how can they not love it?
+Many customers and reps are still communicating via email.
+Inbox continues to be one of the very best ways to get your reps to use Salesforce.
+The magic is that Inbox brings Salesforce to where your reps already are—in their email inbox.
+They work from where they’re communicating, get to know Salesforce, see the power it brings, and adopt it as one of their key sales tools.

 Rights of ALBERT EINSTEIN are used with permission of The Hebrew University of Jerusalem.
 Represented exclusively by Greenlight.